Ph-ill/Digestarr/README.md

 ### Running the Configurator

-Digestarr’s configurator is a Flask-based web interface for setting up your media hosts, API keys, credentials, and scheduling for your daily digest.
+Digestarr’s configurator is a Flask-based web interface that lets you configure media hosts, API keys, credentials, and scheduling.

 1. **Start the Configurator:**